 The locals of Pantani and Karalis Molla Hurum witnessed a new island like structure surfacing along their beach.

-The narrow sand strip, which is well over half a kilometer long, has literally split the sea into two.
 This is indeed a natural phenomenon and everyone was surprised to see it.

 This is really gained a lot of attraction among the locals as well as tourists.
 And people actually visit here to take a long walk on the sand strip while tourists continue to flock to catch a glimpse of it.
 Authorities have warned that the sand strip could be washed away in the case of high tide, even though it was not immediately clear what was behind the formation of the unusual structure.
 People are still wondering how did it happen?